elitefps/elitefps/README.md

-ㅡ  Hi, I’m @elitefps.
-I’m interested in sports, computers and pretty much everything under the sun.
-Right now I’m currently studying computer science.
-Most of my work is either private, or obfuscated due to skids.
-I have and am creating a lot of tools in the future so stay tuned for that.
+ㅡ👋Hi, I’m @elitefps.

+ㅡ⚽I’m interested in sports like, football, dodgeball and basketball.

+ㅡ📌I'm currently studying Computer Science.
+I mainly work with LuaU to create tools against ToS basically 'hacks'.
+Most of my work is either private or obfuscated if it's public.